Psalms For Life

 and there’s no fault in him.

-Many people totally miss what God is doing, but his love and faithfulness carry us both day and night—good reasons for us to praise him continually.
+We so easily miss what God is doing, but his love and faithfulness carry us both day and night—good reasons for us to praise him continually.
 He hasn’t forgotten us, no matter how we feel.
 So, responding with praise and thanks isn’t just positive thinking.
 It’s connecting with reality.

 Verse 8, the psalm’s focal point, says God reigns supreme over all.[1]
 It’s set between two mentions of evildoers, who flourish briefly before being totally destroyed, underscoring the fact that God really is in control, however much it may look otherwise.

 Unlike grass, which dies off as fast as it grows, God-seekers thrive like fruitful date palms and magnificent cedars.
 Planted in God’s inner garden, these trees remain fruitful even in old age.
-This assures us that God is someone we can count on always to do right by us.
+This assures us that God is someone we can always count on to do right by us.

 As tempting as it is, Lord, trusting in myself alone is disastrous.
 The more I think I’m in control of my life, the more mistaken I am.
 Give me eyes to see all you’re doing and a heart to believe your ways are higher than mine and that I can count on you always to do right by me.
 Amen.